-In addition to not being allowed to make-up missed work, tests or assignments, students who have unexcused absences may not receive credit or grades for the school year in which the absences occurred.
-Provided, however, that the Superintendent or designee shall have the right to review the facts and circumstances surrounding the absence of any student for more than the designated absentee days or the period of time designated to make up work; and in those special instances where the facts and circumstances support an exception, the Superintendent or designee may allow such student to complete make-up work and possibly receive a grade for the period.
+In addition to not being allowed to make-up missed work, tests or assignments, students who have unexcused absences may not receive credit or grades for the school year in which the occurred. absences Provided, however. that Superintendent or designee shall have the right to review the facts and circumstances surrounding the absence of any student for more than the designated absentee days or the period of time designated to make up work; and in those special instances where the facts and circumstances support an exception, the Superintendent or designee may allow such student to complete make-up work and possibly receive a grade for the period.